 Jumble sales are essentially yard sales specifically for clothing.
 Ask your congregants to round up clothes they no longer wear, with prices in mind.
 Set up those clothes and invite everyone in your church to be a part of the sale.

 If your church members are looking to have a little bit of family-friendly fun after church on Sunday, you can host an afternoon game of trivia right there in your service hall.
 Charge a small entrance fee to raise a little money while your congregants have a great time.

 Start by coming up with a list of questions and categories.
 Once you have them, you can create a presentation—or if you’re more low-tech, you can print off answer sheets to pass out.
-Designate one member of your church as game-show host, and let the game begin!
+Designate one member of your church as a game-show host, and let the game begin!

 You probably have more than a few church members in your congregation who think their chili recipe is the best around.
 The best way to end this silent rivalry between your church’s chili experts is to hold a definitive chili cook-off.

 The first step for this church fundraising idea is to pick the time and place for the competition (late fall or early winter is an ideal time for chili).
 Then, charge a small entry fee to enter the competition.
 On the day of the competition, provide tasting bowls, judges, and finally a prize to the winner!

 Take one part bingo.
 Add a dash of raffle ticket sales.
 Mix in a pinch of festive baskets.
 No need to preheat the oven.
 Your recipe for the perfect basket raffle bingo is complete.
-Ask members of your congregation to donate contributions for your prize baskets.
+Ask members of your congregation to donate contributions to your prize baskets.

 Once you have your prizes, sell raffle tickets for the bingo night.
 The more tickets a bingo player has, the more likely they’ll be to win the basket of their choice.
 If you’re struggling with basket ideas, try themes like a spa basket, fruit basket, picnic basket, or coffee basket.